Amazon Prime Day 2020 is always a good place to look for deals. So when is it, and what’s coming? Here’s what we know so far…

 What deals can we expect in 2020?

-Last year did not disappoint in terms of deals.
+In terms of products, last year did not disappoint.
 I saw an Amazon Echo Dot for just £22 (the cheapest we’d seen up until that point).
 Also the Echo Show 5, which was recently released, also saw a price drop of £20.

-In terms of 2020, all of the usual suspects will see a discount, including the Echo Dot, Echo Show, Echo Spot, Kindle and Fire tablets.
+In terms of 2020, all of the usual suspects will see a discount, including the new generation Echo Dot, Echo Show, Echo Spot, Kindle and Fire tablets.

 How to get the Prime Day deals